-The biographies and position statements for the 2015 IEEE Vice President, Educational Activities, are listed below.
+The biography and position statement for the 2015 IEEE Vice President, Educational Activities, is listed below.

 Prof. Saurabh Sinha is an electrical engineer, a researcher, and an educator.
 In 2007 Saurabh received the SAIEE (South African Institute of Electrical Engineers) Engineer of the Year Award.
 More recently, he received the 2010 University of Pretoria Laureate Award, the most esteemed alumni award.
 Prof. Saurabh Sinha serves as the Executive Dean: Faculty of Engineering and the Built Environment, University of Johannesburg, South Africa.
 His research background is in mm-Wave integrated circuits and in this discipline he has authored over 70 publications in peer-reviewed journals and at international conferences.
 Saurabh is the managing editor of the SAIEE Africa Research Journal.
 Beyond his academic contributions, Saurabh serves as an industrial consultant for Business Enterprises at University of Pretoria (Pty) Ltd. Saurabh is engaged with a number of large-scale regional and international research projects; among others he is currently leading a national energy harvesting project.

 Activities | Regions:

 Activities | Sections/Chapters:

 Activities | Societies: